bargeapp/bargeapp.github.io/_posts/2015-02-08-load-testing-is-broken.md

 Speaking of testing frequency, why don't we load test more often?
 Modern tooling makes it super simple to run integration tests on every check-in.
 Thousands of lines of code are changing *every day* in your codebase, shouldn't you be load testing regularly too?
 Don't you want to spot load regressions as soon as they're introduced (and certainly before they hit production)?

-Barge was built to modernize testing.
-Barge runs your *existing* Selenium tests at scale and works with any language and framework.
+Barge was built to modernize testing by running your *existing* tests at scale.
 Barge uses real browsers so you're testing your *application* and not your load balancer.
 And Barge is built for integration - a simple REST API makes it a breeze to update your existing tests to use Barge and configure them to run in any CI server.

-Here's the obligatory animated gif showing how simple it is to update an existing test, in this case a Capybara test (the full code used in that gif is available at [in this gist](https://gist.github.com/hackerhasid/1cb5949d1055a1fed3db)):
+Here's the obligatory animated gif showing how simple it is to update an existing test.
+In this case the subject is a Capybara test but Barge supports any Selenium-based languages and frameworks (the full code used in that gif is available at [in this gist](https://gist.github.com/hackerhasid/1cb5949d1055a1fed3db)):

 ![This is not a kitten, sorry](/assets/update_capybara_for_barge.gif)

+Barge supports both Javascript based tests (via PhantomJS & CasperJS) and Selenium based tests (via the Selenium libraries for your language or a framework built on top of them like Capybara).
+All it takes to test at scale is an API call before and after your test run.
+Give Barge a try and start testing right!